kashifsoofi/kashifsoofi.github.io/_posts/2019-11-09-rsa-encryption-in-csharp-using-bouncycastle.md

 ### Decryption
 Decrypt method works in conjunction with Encrypt method above, it accepts base64 encoded string and `RsaPrivateKeyParameters` serialized as json.
 It imports key, performs decryption and returns plain text.

-We will start by deserializing public key json and converting it to Bouncy Castle's `RsaPrivateKeyParameters`.
+We will start by deserializing private key json and converting it to Bouncy Castle's `RsaPrivateKeyParameters`.
 ```csharp
 var decryptionKey = JsonConvert.DeserializeObject<RsaPrivateKeyParameters>(privateKeyJson).ToRsaPrivateCrtKeyParameters();
 ```